 Edible parts

 You can eat the nut, the fruit, and the oil.
 The fruit rots quickly and so you will never find this in supermarkets; at best in a native market for immediately consumption.
-The fruit would not likely withstand shipping internationally, unless processed into a finished food product.
+The fruit would not likely withstand shipping internationally, unless processed into a finished food product such as juice.
+Pepsi Co. is experimenting making a cashew apple juice drink under the Tropicana brand (New York Times, August 2014).

 Cashew fruit as can be found in local markets